-5 Best Glass Jars for Food Storage
+5 Best Glass Jars for Food Storage in a Home Kitchen

-My love affair with Mason jars started fourteen years ago when I started blogging about vacuum-packed chopped Romaine salad.
-So I bought a carton of quart-sized, wide-mouth Mason glass jars to hold the lettuce.
+My love affair with Mason jars started fourteen years ago when I started blogging about vacuum-packed chopped romaine salad.
+So, I bought a carton of quart-sized, wide-mouth Mason glass jars to hold the lettuce.

 1. A wide-mouth quart-size (32 oz.)
 Mason jar